Updated Feb 2, 2023

 |Residential Loan Programs||The Michigan Saves loan program will help homeowners secure financing ranging from $1,000 to $50,000 for their home energy upgrades and installations.
 The term of this financing can extend as long as ten years.||None|

 The Federal Solar Investment Tax credit is available in all 50 states, Michigan included.
 This program will give you a discount on your next federal tax return based on your home solar installation cost.
-The program is not set in place forever, and you will need to take advantage of this sizeable credit before it is gone at the end of 2023.
+This program was recently extended through the end of 2032 as a part of the Inflation Reduction Act.

-Michigan, unfortunately, does not have a solar energy tax credit or rebate.
+Michigan does not have a solar energy tax credit or rebate.
 Some states have an additional savings program that can be very beneficial and help to save additional money, but Michigan only allows for federal savings in this category.
-As we have mentioned, these programs can be adopted at any time, so it’s worth checking in on how they change through the years.
+As we have mentioned, these programs can be adopted at any time, so it’s worth checking how they change through the years.

-There is no tax credit for a residential solar system purchase in the state of Michigan.
-This means that you will still be subject to the 6% sales tax for your new solar power system purchases.
+There is no tax credit for a residential solar system purchase in Michigan.
+You will still be subject to the 6% sales tax for your new solar power system purchases.

 Property taxes will increase with the installation of a solar system in Michigan.
 Luckily, a program will make your property taxes stay the same even after your solar installation.
 The solar property tax exemption ensures that even with this $20,000 or more upgrade to your home, your assessed value does not change, and taxes should remain level.

-Michigan net metering creates more energy than your home needs and supplies some of that energy back to the utility company or reserves it for a time that you need it the most.
+Michigan net metering creates more energy than your home needs and supplies some of that energy back to the utility company or reserves it when you need it the most.
 Most homeowners find that their solar system does not create enough energy on cloudy days or at night.
 Therefore you can bank some energy with the local utility company and have it offset your total costs.

 The net metering program in Michigan is pretty good.
 The state does not mandate a certain amount of payment per kilowatt hour, and they don’t even require companies to offer net metering.
 However, some good programs with companies like DTE energy and others will help lower your total electric cost obligation at the end of every month.

 The Michigan Saves Home Energy Loan Program will help homeowners secure financing for energy improvements to their homes.
-The size of the loans that this program offers range from $1,000 to $50,000, and they have low rates. in place to help save money on interest.
+The size of the loans this program offers range from $1,000 to $50,000, and they have low rates to help save money on interest.

 Loan terms on these loans can be as long as ten years.